 - OR.
 The result is True if at least one condition is met.

 - AND NOT.
-The result is True if at least one of the conditions is not met.
+The result is True if the first condition is met while the second condition is not.

 - OR NOT.
-The result is True if both conditions are not met.
+The result is True if the first condition is met or the second condition is not.

-Please note that the conditions are checked in the same order as they are listed in the connector's settings.
+Please note that conditions are checked in the order they are listed in the transition settings.

 Signature Settings tab

-On this tab, you can enable and set up the use of digital signatures in the Approval task.
-If a user clicks Approve, a pop-up appears with the following options: Sign attributes, Sign document file, Sign decision.
+On this tab, you can enable and set up the use of digital signatures in the Approval task and configure the signing options.
+If a user clicks Approve, they will see a pop-up with these options:

-Enable signing.
-You can disable it by selecting Do not use.
+- Enable signing.
+You can disable signing by selecting Do not use.
 Then the user completing the task will only need to click Approve without having to sign the document.

-To enable signing after a user clicks Approve, select one of the following options:
+To make a signing pop-up appear when a user clicks Approve, select one of the following options:

 - Optional.
-The Sign option is by default disabled.
+The Sign option is disabled by default.
 Instead of Next, the user sees the Approve button, and can approve the document without signing it.
-However, if needed, the user can check the Sign box and then click Next to sign the document;
+However, if needed, the user can check the Sign box and then click Next to sign the document.

 - Required.
 The Sign option is by default enabled, and the user cannot disable it.
 The task cannot be completed without signing.

 - Do not use.
-The option is disabled.
-It is not displayed in the Approval task.
+The Sign attributes option is disabled.
+The user cannot sign the attributes.

 - Optional.
-The option is displayed in the approval window, but it is not selected by default.
+The option is displayed for the Sign attributes option, but it is not selected by default.
 The user can select it if needed.

 - Preferred.
-The option is displayed in the approval window, and it is selected by default.
+The option is displayed for the Sign attributes option, and it is selected by default.
 The user can deselect it if needed.

 - Required.
 The option is selected by default and cannot be disabled.
 The user cannot approve the document without singing its attributes.

-Sign decision.
+- Sign decision.
 The settings for this field are the same as for Sign attributes.
-If the user signs the decision, the system will generate a text file with information about the approval task, the item sent for approval, the approver’s decision and comment, and the user who was approving the document.
+With this option, the user signs a text file generated by the system.
+It includes the information about the approval task, the item sent for approval, the approver’s decision and comment, and the user who was approving the document.

 Found a typo?
 Highlight the text, press ctrl + enter and notify us